dennischen0/receipt-processor/README.md

 ## Prerequisites

-If using rails:
+If using Rails:
-- Ruby version: 3.0.0
+- Ruby version: 3.4.1
-- Rails version: 6.1.4
+- Rails version: 8.0.1

-If using docker:
+If using Docker:
 - Docker
 - Docker Compose